-Residents suggest making public transit information on existing routes more readily available to the public.
+Residents suggest making public transit information, such as schedule, fare rate, route, more readily available to the public.
 Suggestion includes increase in marketing of VTA's services and promoting on how it can integrate with Caltrain's services.
 Another resident expressed concern regarding the maintenance of bus stop facilities and the lack of bus stop amenities such as lighting, benches, and shelters.